renovate-bot/zw/docs/getting_started/03_migration.md

 ### Themes

 Oh-My-Zsh themes are stored in the `themes` directory.
-All and loaded in thee background. with simple syntax:
+All and loaded in the background. with the simple syntax:

 ```shell
 ZSH_THEME="robbyrussell"
 ```

-However, ZI don't support the `ZSH_THEME` variable natively.
+However, ZI doesn't support the `ZSH_THEME` variable natively.

-To use **themes** created for Oh-My-Zsh, it requires loading shown below as it would be same as Oh-My-Zsh does in the background.
+To use **themes** created for Oh-My-Zsh, it requires loading shown below as it would be the same as Oh-My-Zsh does in the background.

-> Some themes may require additional configuration it can be determined from theme configuration file.
+> Some themes may require additional configuration it can be determined from the theme configuration file.

 - Load `Git` library
 - Load `Git` plugin
 - Enable `setopt promptsubst`

-If any of above not in order or missing, the theme will break similar as shown below:
+If any of the above are not in order or missing, the theme will break similar as shown below:

 ```shell
 … $(build_prompt) …
 ```

-If the `Git` library not loaded or loaded in wrong order, then it may appear similar to the following:
+If the `Git` library is not loaded or loaded in the wrong order, then it may appear similar to the following:

 ```shell
 ........:1: command not found: git_prompt_status
 ........:1: command not found: git_prompt_short_sha
 ```

-All together it look like this:
+All together it looks like this:

 ```shell
 zi snippet OMZL::git.zsh